nareshmaharaj-consultant/aerospike_udf/README.md

 ```java
 java -jar out/artifacts/app/udf.jar
 ```
-As we have not configured the reader it will start doing the following
+As we have not configured the reader it will start a demo with default settings
- - running 100 client threads
+ - run 100 client connection threads
  - creating client jobs where jobs will either be
-   - computing additional fields
+   - computing additional value-added fields
    - streaming data using UDFs to produce aggregated results

+#### Results
-Results explained below and these lines can also be muted in the config file.
+Results explained below and these lines can be muted in the config file.
-Consider that the sales lines are made up of
+Consider sales lines are made up of significant fields
  - country - where the sale took place
  - segment - what part of industry does it refer to
  - product - what was sold

-In window 2: Run the following query
+In window 2: Run the following query to show a sample.
 ```bash
 SELECT segment,country,product,unitsSold,mfgPrice,salesPrice,date  FROM test.financialdata  WHERE country = "Italy"
 +--------------------+----------+-------------------------------------+------------+-----------+-------------+--------------+